Tree - Walls and Gates

 Solution

 Here is a simpler diagram to understand.
-This is a Multi-Source BFS problem, means initially we are going to have more than one root in the queue
+This is a Multi-Source BFS problem, means initially we are going to have more than one root in the queue and run BFS for all of them.

 Start by creating the needed variables.